 Even if “content curators” link back, there’s a fine line between trackback spam and “curated” spam.
 Crappy backlinks are still just “crap” .. isn’t it.
 Just sayin’.

-It’s gotten way out of control and we need to get rid of the online recycle bin paradigm and make things simpler again.
-Like getting back to basics and developing our blogs.
+It’s gotten way out of control and we need to get rid of these online recycle bins and make things simpler again.

 Is “content curation” just a lame excuse for making a name for themselves or a fast buck off the sweat equity of original content creators?